 \end{figure*}

-The metabolic rate of assisted subjects with biarticular and monoarticular devices shows no significant difference between the amount of assistance delivered by these devices, which was expected from the Pareto front.
-While the total power consumptions of these two devices were practically identical on the Pareto front, the power consumption of the hip and knee actuators between the biarticular and monoarticular devices were not identical, as represented in Figure \ref{Fig_Case01_Energy_Plot}.
-This dissimilarity indicates that while the devices deliver the same assistance to the subjects carrying a heavy load, their assistance strategies are different, and this claim can be more illuminated by analyzing the profiles of actuators.\\
+The metabolic rate of assisted subjects with biarticular and monoarticular devices shows no significant difference between the level t of assistance delivered by these devices, which was expected from the Pareto front.
+While the total power consumptions of these two devices were practically identical on the Pareto front, the power consumptions of the hip and knee actuators between the biarticular and monoarticular devices were not identical, as represented in Figure \ref{Fig_Case01_Energy_Plot}.
+This dissimilarity indicates that while the devices deliver the same assistance to the subjects carrying a heavy load, their assistance strategies are different; this claim can be more illuminated by analyzing the profiles of actuators.\\

-Although the selected monoarticular and biarticular exoskeletons had the same effect on the metabolic rate of {\it loaded} subjects, it was shown that their assistive actuator configurations were different, resulted in different power consumption of actuators.
+Although the selected monoarticular and biarticular exoskeletons had the same effect on the metabolic rate of {\it loaded} subjects, it was shown that their assistive actuator configurations were different, resulting in different power consumptions of the actuators.
 This difference in the configuration of their actuators affects their mechanical design, especially their required gear train and reflected inertia.
 We employed the developed modified augmentation factor to assess the performance of the biarticular and monoarticular exoskeletons under the effect of device inertial properties.
-The computed modified augmentation factors for the monoarticular and biarticular devices were 0.66 $\pm$ 1.00 and 1.98 $\pm$ 0.71 W/kg, respectively, which indicates that both exoskeletons would be able to deliver assistance to the subjects even under inertial properties of devices, causing more metabolic burden on the subject.
-Additionally, the MAF values show that the biarticular device had superior performance to the monoarticular exoskeleton, and the reason for this issue is rooted in the mass distribution and gear train of the monoarticular device.
+The computed modified augmentation factors for the monoarticular and biarticular devices were 0.66 $\pm$ 1.00 and 1.98 $\pm$ 0.71 W/kg, respectively, which indicates that both exoskeletons would be able to deliver assistance to the subjects even under the inertial properties of the devices, causing greater metabolic burden on the subject.
+Additionally, the MAF values show that the biarticular device had superior performance to the monoarticular exoskeleton, and the reason for this is rooted in the mass distribution and gear train of the monoarticular device.
 The inertia calculations show that the monoarticular device had practically three times more inertia on the thigh than the biarticular device, and according to the inertia location factor of the thigh, the effect of inertia on the thigh is expensive in terms of the metabolic rate increase, which results in a lower MA factor for the monoarticular exoskeleton.\\

 \begin{figure*}